Lazerbeak12345/chaml/README.md

 A programming language that spins off of this question: "Is it possible to make a programming language without any keywords?"

-The answer so far: sortof, but not really.
+The answer so far: sort of, but not really.
 It depends if you count operators as keywords, and if you count built-in functions.

 There is also going to be support for many (if not all) of the aspects of LOP (Language Oriented Programming), what I regard to be the next programming paradigm.
-But it also has support for OOP, via syntax extentions (thanks to LOP ), and/or it's built-in object prototyping.
+But it also has support for OOP, via syntax extensions (thanks to LOP ), and/or it's built-in object prototyping.

 It is designed to make using functions easy-peasy.
-Without syntax extentions, there are 6 (ish) syntaxes to define a function, and all functions are first-order, so they can take other functions as arguments.
+Without syntax extensions, there are 6 (ish) syntaxes to define a function, and all functions are first-order, so they can take other functions as arguments.